KevinWang15/markdown-file-browser/README.md

     - `/<filename>.md`: Fetches `/api/markdown/<filename>.md` and displays the file's content.
     - "Save to PDF" button: Calls `/api/export/pdf` to retrieve a generated PDF file.

-Because we use `react-markdown`, you can customize the Markdown rendering extensively.
-Add custom renderers, plugins, or styling to achieve the desired look, which will also be reflected in the exported PDF.
+`markdown-to-jsx` provides a simple yet powerful way to customize Markdown rendering through its `options` prop and component overrides system.
+You can easily add custom components, override default element rendering, and apply custom styling that will be reflected in both the browser view and exported PDFs.

 ## Customization

 - **Adding Markdown Files**: Add `.md` files to `./docs` to make them automatically appear in the listing.
 - **URL Paths**: Navigate directly to `/<filename>.md` to view a specific file.
-- **Rendering Styles**: Modify `App.js` or add `react-markdown` plugins and custom renderers to change the appearance of rendered Markdown.
+- **Rendering Styles**: Modify `App.js` or add custom components through `markdown-to-jsx`'s `options.overrides` to change the appearance of rendered Markdown.
 - **PDF Styles**: Since Puppeteer uses print styles for generating PDFs, you can leverage `@media print` CSS rules to fine-tune the PDF appearance.

 ## Troubleshooting